code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-08-spring-jms-activemq-boot-example.md

 }
 ```

-Fire up the above test case by opening a command prompt and execute following Maven command:
+Let's run the test case by executing following Maven command at the command prompt:

 ``` plaintext
 mvn test
 ```

-Maven will then download the dependencies, compile the code and run the unit test case during which following logs should be generated:
+The test case will be triggered resulting in following log statements:

 ``` plaintext
   .   ____          _            __ _ _